manny-uncharted/manny-uncharted/README.md

 😎 I also build bots for different platforms and purposes.

-🌱 I’m currently learning Django, Deep Learning, Python and Rust on the sidelines
+🌱 I’m currently learning Django, Deep Learning, Python and Rust at my spare time

 👯 I’m looking to collaborate on python based projects